-What does grassroots organizing look like in 2020?
+What does grassroots organizing look like this year?

 Many organizations or community groups will require a database of contacts to grow substantially.
 Normally this is a list of volunteers that you may have been building up through the years from field events or sign up days.
 If you are an advocacy organization you may have access to a voter file of the local precinct, this list may be available from your administrative office or available for purchase from a vendor.